 Salem will be working to increase the ability of North Carolina farmers markets and other direct market farm outlets to serve low-wealth communities and address access to healthy, sustainably raised food.
 Salem comes to RAFI with experience as a farmers market founder and manager, small business owner and market vendor and local food event organizer.
 While market manager at the Cobblestone Farmers Market in Winston-Salem, she established their SNAP/EBT and FMNP WIC programs and raised additional incentive funds to increase consumer usage.
 Salem holds a BA in Anthropology from UNC-Chapel Hill.

 Tahz Walker, Come to the Table Project Director

 Tel: (919) 548-6825

-Tahz serves as the Come to the Table Project Director.
+Tahz serves as Director for Come to the Table, a program that engages the faith community in identifying and supporting initiatives that relieve hunger and sustain local agriculture.
 He has spent the last 14 years working on small organic farms, and community-based food projects in North Carolina, Georgia, and Kentucky.
 Tahz has witnessed a dramatic shift in cultural food traditions as well as access to healthy food choices in many urban and rural communities that he has lived in.
 This has fueled his ongoing commitment to food sovereignty, and agroecology.